FFTAI/Wiki-GRx-Pipeline/README.md

 ![](pictures/7.png)

-This repository provides a guidance for training GRx to walk on rough terrain using NVIDIA's Isaac Gym, legged_gym and rsl_rl libraries from Legged Robotics @ ETH Zürich.
+This repository provides a guidance for training GRx to walk on rough terrain using Reinforcement Learning (RL) algorithms.

 ## Requirements